 Meet The Washington Group

 I have extensive experience in strategic development of projects and organisations, as well as enjoying working within communities to develop capacity and innovation, through training and social action.
 I am thrilled to be part of the Washington Group because it gives more opportunities to develop people’s creativity and skills across all our communities such as International Womens Day Festival and International Men’s Day

-In my spare time I dabble in Biathle, triathlons and open water swimming as well as touring UK in my VW Van.
+In my spare time I dabble in Biathle, triathlons, cycling and open water swimming, as well as touring UK in my VW Van.